This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 • Book Week is an annual event that occurs at the beginning of June.
 During this, you can buy discounted books and enjoy other activities.

-• Here Come The Dinosaurs is an exhibition held on the roof of Azrieli back in 2014.
-Since then, it has returned to different places in Israel.
+• Here Come The Dinosaurs is an exhibition that was held on the roof of Azrieli in 2014 and has since returned to different places in Israel.

 • Each Purim, there are celebrations in different cities in Israel.
 Check out Purim Celebrations at Tel Aviv Port.